RemiBou/remibou.github.io/_posts/2018-10-28-Change-Blazor-DLL-extension-with-ASPNET-Core.md

 ```
 - Everything in the <app> tag is for the splash screen
 - When blazor.webassembly.js is loaded
-  - it downlaod a file called "blazor.boot.json" containing all the file you app needs
+  - it downloads a file called "blazor.boot.json" containing all the file you app needs
   - it downloads the mono wasms runtime
-  - it downloads your project's and dependencies dll from the previous json
+  - it downloads your project dll and dependencies dll from the previous json
   - and plug everything together (so far it's still magic to me but I might dig it for a future blog post)

 Here is the blazor.boot.json for my project Toss :